 If you have a way with words and want to share your story – be it of your first donation or your five hundredth – then please email it to firstname.lastname@example.org, including your name and contact details.

 We urgently need thousands more black donors as they are more likely to have the blood type needed to treat the increasing number of patients suffering from sickle cell disease.
-If you would like to register as a blood donor, you can do so here.
+You can register as a blood donor today.

 Become a blood donor

 Book your appointment onlineBook now